 But I’m betting that Lynne (and her amazing family!) is the element in this tour for whom you’ll all fall the hardest.
 I don’t know her, but I wish I did.
 She is strong and positive and happy with her life, and all of the qualities in between that I strive to make a part of me, too.
 If you look only at the pictures, you might envy her.
 If you only read her story, your heart will swell.
 Friends, I hope this tour will change your day.
 Or more.
 (Because, for me, it changed more.)
 Enjoy.

-A: There’s my hubby, Michael, who is one of the kindest, most beautiful souls on earth.
+Let me tell you about my family.
+There’s my hubby, Michael, who is one of the kindest, most beautiful souls on earth.
 He is just one of those guys who really puts others before himself in an epic generous sort of way.
 He has always been a huge inspiration in my life.
 He was a world class facilitator teaching sales and communication skills to Fortune 500 companies before cancer made a grand entrance in his life.
 He was diagnosed with a rare one-in-a million cancer six years ago with 70% cancer in his bone marrow.
 The median life expectancy was five years.
 He is undergoing chemotherapy and giving cancer a swift kick in the butt.

 Our children are Shelby(22), Tristan (21), Mackenzie (15), and Brett (14).